TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Introduction

-Further, \systemName extends the concept of AR in CAD beyond mere visualization to include actual manufacturing processes.
-It integrates seamlessly with 3D printing technology, incorporating a \textbf{\textit{drag-and-drop metaphor}} that allows users to transition effortlessly from digital design to physical creation (\autoref{fig:teaser}c-e).
+Furthermore, \systemName extends the concept of AR in CAD beyond digital output to include actual manufacturing processes.
+It integrates directly with 3D printing by incorporating a \textbf{\textit{drag-and-drop metaphor}} that allows users to quickly prepare models for fabrication.
+Acting as a built-in slicing interface in AR, \systemName prepares models for 3D printing while providing real-time feedback through a virtual 3D printer twin, which allows users to make adjustments and visualize the output in real-time.

-To validate the effectiveness of \systemName, we conducted a user study (\textit{n}=7) with three design tasks.
-Our findings indicate that \systemName enhances user engagement and supports novice users in design tasks.
-The results suggest high usability, with users reporting ease of use and a low learning curve.
+To evaluate \systemName, we conducted a user study (\textit{n}=10) comparing it against \textit{Tinkercad} as a baseline for comparison.
+The participants completed three design tasks and a 3D print preparation task in both systems.
+We found no statistically significant difference in design completion time, while our integrated 3D printing workflow made the \textbf{print preparation process faster} than the traditional export-and-slice method.
+Subjectively, participants rated \systemName as having \textbf{higher usability} (SUS) \cite{brooke_sus_1996} and reported a \textbf{lower mental workload} (NASA-TLX) \cite{hart_development_1988}, with the primary trade-off being a higher physical workload, which we discuss in the results.

-Overall, we present a novel design system that integrates spatial and in-situ features with intuitive hand gesture controls and a straightforward design logic tailored for novice users.
-Our contributions can be summarized as follows:
+Overall, we present a novel design and fabrication system that integrates in-situ features with hand control schemes and a novice-friendly design logic.
+By bridging the digital and physical worlds, our system aims to enable seamless design-to-manufacturing workflows.
+We summarize our contributions as follows: